saideepikavanka2006-hash/Data-Structures-and-algorithms-Practice/README.md

 Welcome to my **Data Structures and Algorithms (DSA)** repository!

 This repository contains my solutions to various DSA problems solved during my coding journey.
-The goal is to strengthen problem-solving skills, prepare for coding interviews, and build a strong foundation in algorithms and data structures.
+The goal is to strengthen problem-solving skills, and build a strong foundation in algorithms and data structures.

 ---

-## 🚀 Languages Used
+## 🚀 Language Used

 - Java ☕
-- Python 🐍 (if applicable)
-- C++ 💻 (if applicable)

 ---

 ## 📂 Topics Covered